hacheemaster/hacheemaster.github.io/_posts/2019-01-31-HumanActivityRecognition.md

 * LSTM
 * 1D CNN
 4. **Results & Insights**:
-* Due to the stochastic nature of neural networks, repeat the experiment multiple times in order to get a stable estimate of a particular architecture's accuracy.
 * 1D CNNs are faster to train and test.
-They would serve better in production.
+They will serve better in production.

 # Problem Statement